thorikawa/CircleCI-iOS-TestFlight-Sample/README.md

 Demonstrate how to deploy an iOS app automatically to testflight using CircleCI.

 ## How to set up your project
-1. Copy the circle.yml into your repo (replace app name, developer name and provisionin profile uuid)
+1. Copy the circle.yml into your repo (replace xcode scheme, xcode workspace, app name, developer name, provisionin profile uuid and testflight distribution list)
 2. Create the folder "scripts/"
 3. Export the following things from the Keychain app
   1. "Apple Worldwide Developer Relations Certification Authority" into scripts/apple.cer